apache/flink/docs/content/docs/dev/table/sql/create.md

 AS SELECT id, name, age FROM source_table WHERE mod(id, 10) = 0;
 ```

-The resulting table `my_rtas_table` is equivalent to first drop the table, then create the table and insert the data with the following statement:
+The `[CREATE OR] REPLACE TABLE` statement is equivalent to first drop the table, then create the table and insert the data with the following statement:
 ```sql
 DROP TABLE my_rtas_table;